ottolan0728/Dynamic-Parallel-Machine-Scheduling-with-Deep-Q-network/README.md

 ``util.py`` - The code of other functions

     All the functions used by other codes are written in this file.
-For example, ``env_batch`` calculates which jobs that are active, and is encoded in this file.
+For example, ``env_batch.py`` calculates which jobs that are active, and is encoded in this file.

 ``plot.py`` - 畫結果的圖code